tjgillis/sdk-ios/README.markdown

 1.13.0
 ======
+* UDID collection has been removed to comply with Apple’s policy for the use of device information, beginning May 1, 2013
+* Receipt verification available on the SDK with server-side component available soon.
+See [Tracking in-app purchases](#tracking-in-app-purchases) for information on how to integrate this into your app
+* Miscellaneous bug fixes

 1.12.1
 ======
-* iOS 6 compatibility improvements.
+* iOS 6 compatibility improvements
 * In-App iTunes purchases support for content units.
-See [Links to the App Store](#links-to-the-app-store).
+See [Links to the App Store](#links-to-the-app-store)
-* Fixes for crashes affecting devices running iOS versions lower than 5.0.
+* Fixes for crashes affecting devices running iOS versions lower than 5.0

 1.12.0
 ======
 * The SDK now automatically records the number of game sessions and the length of game sessions.
 This depends on a proper open request implementation.
-See [Recording game opens](#recording-game-opens).
+See [Recording game opens](#recording-game-opens)

 1.11.0
 ======
-* App Store launches now properly preserve affiliate link tokens.
+* App Store launches now properly preserve affiliate link tokens
 * Build settings changed to remove THUMB instructions from static library builds.
-This change only affects publishers using this SDK as a static library from the Unity plugin.
+This change only affects publishers using this SDK as a static library from the Unity plugin

 1.10.4
 ======
-* In-App Purchase (IAP) tracking requests now report accurate price information.
+* In-App Purchase (IAP) tracking requests now report accurate price information

 1.10.3
 ======
-* DNS resolution for API servers happens in a background thread.
+* DNS resolution for API servers happens in a background thread

 1.10.2
 ======
-* Bugfixes for issues with canceling requests and a rare crash involving precaching.
+* Bugfixes for issues with canceling requests and a rare crash involving precaching

 1.10.1
 ======
-* Ability to opt out of user data collection at runtime.
+* Ability to opt out of user data collection at runtime

 1.10.0
 ======
 * In-App Purchase tracking and virtual goods promotion support.
-See [Triggering in-app purchases](#triggering-in-app-purchases) and [Tracking in-app purchases](#tracking-in-app-purchases) for information on how to integrate this into your app.
+See [Triggering in-app purchases](#triggering-in-app-purchases) and [Tracking in-app purchases](#tracking-in-app-purchases) for information on how to integrate this into your app
-* New documentation on how to disable Store Kit-based features in the SDK.
+* New documentation on how to disable Store Kit-based features in the SDK

 Integration
 ===========